mccright/rand-notes/Simple-Linux-Troubleshooting.md

 **S**: "S" telling the kernel to sync -- to flush all buffers to disk
 **U**: "U" telling the kernel to unmount all filesystems and remount them ```read-only```
 **B**: "B" telling the kernel to reboot the system
-"So, that is hold down the Alt and SysReq keys, and then press R, E, I, S, U, and B in turn leaving a (*the time needed*) between each."
+"So, that is hold down the Alt and SysReq keys, and then press R, E, I, S, U, and B in turn leaving (*the time needed*) between each."
 [Neil Bothwick]